rollbar/rollbar-gem/README.md

 <!-- RemoveNextIfProject -->
 Be sure to replace ```POST_SERVER_ITEM_ACCESS_TOKEN``` with your project's ```post_server_item``` access token, which you can find in the Rollbar.com interface.

-That's all you need to use Rollbar with Rails.

-That will create the file ```config/initializers/rollbar.rb```, which holds the configuration values (currently just your access token).
+That will create the file ```config/initializers/rollbar.rb```, which initializes Rollbar and holds your access token and other configuration values.

-If you want to store your access token outside of your repo, run the same command without arguments, and create an environment variable ```ROLLBAR_ACCESS_TOKEN``` that holds your server-side access token:
+If you want to store your access token outside of your repo, run the same command without arguments and create an environment variable ```ROLLBAR_ACCESS_TOKEN``` that holds your server-side access token:

 ```bash
 $ rails generate rollbar